OsmosysSoftware/dev-standards/ci-setups/angular-github.md

 ```

 ### Writing Jobs for Linting and Building
 Create jobs within each stage to perform linting and building tasks.
-We will have to jobs in this workflow.
+We will have two jobs in this workflow.
 One is linting and another is building.

 ```yaml
 jobs: